-Kent State University and the Career & Community Studies Program do not provide personal care assistants.
-It is the responsibility of the student to hire his/her aide to help with personal care.
-However, since the main goal of CCS is to maximize self-determination skills, it is mandatory that the aide go through training on self-determination so that consistency in skill building is provided to the student.
+Kent State University and the Career & Community Studies Program do not provide personal care assistants or aides.
+It is the responsibility of the student to hire their aide to help with personal care.
+However, since the main goal of CCS is to maximize self-determination skills, it is mandatory that the aide go through training and follow program principles and strategies on self-determination so that consistency in skill building is provided to the student.
+The cost of paying the aide for training and working hours will be the responsibility of the student.